Ruben Östlund

-Ruben Östlund (/sv/) (born 13 April 1974) is a Swedish filmmaker best known for his satirical black comedy films Force Majeure (2014), The Square (2017) and Triangle of Sadness (2022).
+Ruben Östlund (/sv/) (born 14 April 1974) is a Swedish filmmaker best known for his satirical black comedy films Force Majeure (2014), The Square (2017) and Triangle of Sadness (2022).
 He is the recipient of various accolades, including two Palmes d'Or, four European Film Awards and nominations for three Academy Awards.

 Early life and education

 Östlund was born Claes Olle Ruben Östlund in Styrsö, Gothenburg Municipality, Sweden.
 After high school, he started working in various ski resorts in the Alps during the winter seasons.
-While in the Alps, he began making skiing videos for his friends, which helped him obtain a job at a local production company.
+There he began making skiing videos for his friends, which helped him get a job at a local production company.

 He went on to study at the Gothenburg film school, graduating in 2001.
 He was accepted to the school based on his skiing films.
-Together with film producer Erik Hemmendorff, he is the co-founder of the production company Plattform Produktion, which produces his films.
+Together with film producer Erik Hemmendorff, he co-founded the production company Plattform Produktion, which produces his films.

 Career

 2000–2011

 His first three feature-length fiction films were The Guitar Mongoloid (2004), Involuntary (2008) and Play (2011).
 The Guitar Mongoloid won the FIPRESCI Award at the 27th Moscow International Film Festival. Östlund's short film Incident by a Bank won the Golden Bear for Best Short Film at the 60th Berlin International Film Festival and the Grand Prix at Tampere Film Festival in 2011.